shyyhs/wikiDic/README.md

 1. Delete the redundant words: $ python redundantDel.py
 2. Delete the categories tag(because they are unprecise): $ python categoryDel.py
 3. If you want to tag the category(people,location or others), please use [juman++](http://nlp.ist.i.kyoto-u.ac.jp/index.php?JUMAN++)

+## Result:
+Got 100,000 pairs of japanese and english words.